Far117/caesar-decryptor/README.md

 # How it Works
 The program comes with three dictionary files, *short.dict*, *normal.dict*, and *long.dict*.
-The user can create more by calling */p* on a file containing a newline-delineated list of words to add to the dictionary.
+The user can create more by calling */p* on a file containing a newline-delimited list of words to add to the dictionary.

 The short dictionary is suitable for most applications and contains English's 100 most common words.
 The normal dictionary contains English's 1,000 most common words, and is a bit more intensive.